 |The ship structure offered

-multiple levels for the unique puppets to appear and perform their
+multiple levels for a unique cast of puppets to appear and perform their

 comedy show.
-The unique menagerie appeared both "on deck" as well as
+The menagerie appeared both "on deck" as well as

-through the cannon holes on the side of the ship.
+through the three cannon holes on the side of the ship.

 |Given the popularity